 - 1. Team with classroom educators, and health and physical education instructors, to advocate for a lifelong interest in outdoor recreational activities - 2.
-Expand the availability of training and curriculum tools to teachers - 3.
+Expand the availability of training and curriculum tools to educators and conservation partners - 3.
 Develop and implement programs that encourage children's involvement in nature - 4.
-Educate Texans on how land use, water use and water quality affect the lives and health of people, plants, fish and wildlife - Educate citizens on the importance of riparian zones, habitat connectivity, mountain sky islands, wildlife corridors and other sensitive habitats - 6.
+Educate Texans on how land use, water use and water quality affect the lives and health of people, plants, fish and wildlife - 5.
+Educate citizens on the importance of riparian zones, habitat connectivity, mountain sky islands, wildlife corridors and other sensitive habitats - 6.
 Expand interpretation by volunteers at agency sites - 7.
 Educate outdoor users on how to minimize their impacts on nature - 8.
-Promote water safety on public waters
+Promote water safety on public waters for the conservation of natural and cultural resources